javimata/plg_fbsocial/README.md

 # plg_fbsocial
-Add tags OG to the articles content
+Add metatags :og to the articles content

+For share a article in Facebook need add metatags og with title, description, image and type of content, with this plugin this is automatic, take this info for the article info.

+Is better if add the App ID of facebook in the plugin configuration.